Our work with children

 Faraja ensures that our services reach children and their families as they go through this difficult time by providing practical and emotional support.
 The below gives you a snapshot of 3 ways we do this:

-Through our Craft for Cure Programme - a picture paints a thousand words
+Through our Craft for Cure Programme - A Picture Paints a Thousand Words

-Kids can get pretty miserable and bored having to stay for months on end at a hospital for cancer treatment.
-The Crafts for Cure program takes place every Friday afternoon at Kenyatta National Hospital run by Faraja and Nairobi University's AIESEC students.
+Children can get pretty miserable and bored having to stay for months on end at a hospital for cancer treatment.
+The Crafts for Cure program takes place every Wednesday morning and Friday afternoon at Kenyatta National Hospital (KNH) run by Faraja and Nairobi University's AIESEC students.

 Through Providing Life-Saving Treatments

 Faraja Cancer Support Trust began giving fruit and milk donations once a month in 2015.
-The donations are offered to the children in level 3 ward which accommodates approximately 50 children.
+The donations are offered to the children in level 3 which accommodates approximately 50 children.
 Due to the positive feedback we have received, the donations have been extended to level 1 e and level 9 paediatric and a total of 300 packets of milk and 300 apples are donated every Friday.

 We are always open to explore ideas with individual and corporate supporters who are keen to help children living with cancer.